jbferet/prosail/paper/paper.md

 package for a comprehensive description of the leaf chemical and structure parameters accounted for by the various versions of the PROSPECT model.

-- Leaf Area Index (LAI), which is defined as the one-sided green leaf area per unit ground surface area in broadleaf canopies.
+- LAI, which is defined as the one-sided green leaf area per unit ground surface area in broadleaf canopies.
-It is dimensionless and is sometimes expressed in m<sup>2sup>.m<sup>-2sup>
+It is dimensionless and is sometimes expressed in m[^2].m[^-2]

-- Leaf inclination distribution, which can be defined following different Leaf Inclination Distribution Functions (LIDF).
+- Leaf inclination distribution, which can be defined following different *Leaf Inclination Distribution Functions* (LIDF).
 The LIDF used in the original version of SAIL [verhoef1998] describes leaf inclination based on two parameters: `LIDFa` controls the average leaf slope, and `LIDFb` controls the distribution's bimodality.